karl-k-m/Terminus/README.md

 <p align="justify">
   <h3>Why?</h3>
   No particular reason.
-This project was created mostly for personal entertainment and has very few (none?) true use cases.
-It exists for the sake of existing.
+This project was created mostly for personal entertainment and a learning experience.
+I don't intend to claim that this system is practical, necessary, or frankly, even all that secure.
+It's just a fun and different way to approach data security.

   <h3>Are you a criminal?</h3>
   I'll tell you a secret - I pirated my university textbooks (don't tell the police).